How to Generate Localization-Ready Technical Copy and Images in Pre-Production | Technical Communication Center

 Technical writers can help a localization project significantly by following a set of guidelines in the pre-production phase of localization – that is, when the source files are generated at the “home location.”

-Here are my suggestions as to what to include and not to include in these guidelines.
+Here are my suggestions as to what to include and not to include in the localization guidelines.

-a) Exclude all culturally-specific idioms, conventions and expressions since they are hard or impossible translate to another language.
+Exclude all culturally-specific idioms, conventions, and expressions since they are hard or impossible to translate to another language.

 For example, “here are the facts straight from the horse’s mouth” is an American expression that cannot be translated easily to most other languages.
 Thus it should not be used in a pre-production technical source document.

-b) Include the open written forms of all abbreviations and acronyms the first time they are used.
-And the rule here is: the less, the better.
+Include the open written forms of all abbreviations and acronyms the first time they are used.
+And the rule here is — the fewer, the better.

 When one must use them, immediate disclosure is a must to prevent any misunderstandings.

-c) Include a Glossary which should define all the technical terms and concepts used in the source document.
+Include a Glossary that should define all the technical terms and concepts used in the source document.

 If it is not made very clear that “resistor” refers to the electronic circuit component, it may become “a protester who resists government oppression” when translated.

-(Don’t forget the Murphy’s Law: whatever can happen, will happen.)
+(Don’t forget Murphy’s Law: whatever can happen, will happen.)

 In the absence of such a chart, a “1 million dollar home” can be mistranslated as a “1 million rupee home” which is 47 times less than what it should sound like within the Indian context.